 Introduces the scientific study of mental processes and behavior with emphasis on the nervous system, learning and memory, cognition, sensation and perception, motivation and emotion, personality, intelligence, stress, psychological disorders and therapy, and social influence.
 Stresses roles of both theory and empirical evidence in describing, explaining and predicting behavior.
 Encourages critical thinking about research methods and ethics.
-Credits: 3, Hours: (3/0/0/0), Prereq: RDG-130 or Compass Reading 82 or ACT Reading 19; Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A